Esmail-ibraheem/LlTRA-Model-Pytorch/README.md

 I used my drive to upload the project and then connected it to the Google Collab to train it:

-pre trained model in colab.
+pre-trained model in collab.

-hours of training until now: 4 hours.
+hours of training: 4 hours.

 ---